cosmos/cosmos/README.md

 ether to be withdrawn.

-Of course, the risk of such a pegging contract is a rogue validator set.  ⅓+ Byzantine validators could cause a fork, withdrawing ether from the peg-contract on Ethereum while keeping the pegged-ether on the peg-shard.
-Worse, +⅔ Byzantine validators can steal ether outright from those who sent it to the peg-contract by deviating from the original pegging logic of the peg-shard.
+Of course, the risk of such a pegging contract is a rogue validator set.  ⅓+ Byzantine voting power could cause a fork, withdrawing ether from the peg-contract on Ethereum while keeping the pegged-ether on the peg-shard.
+Worse, +⅔ Byzantine voting power can steal ether outright from those who sent it to the peg-contract by deviating from the original pegging logic of the peg-shard.

 It is possible to address these issues by designing the peg to be "totally accountable".
 For example, all IBC packets both from the hub as well as